This article will take you through integrating your xNAV550 INS device with Velodyne LiDAR devices on the hardware level.

 Creating a georeferenced pointcloud

 To create a georeferenced 3D pointcloud, the LiDAR data needs to be combined with the INS trajectory data.
 There are a number of third-party tools that can do this, or OxTS have developed a custom tool OxTS Georeferencer to combine our trajectory with the Velodyne LiDAR data.
-OxTS Georeferencer is currently in beta, click here for more information.
+OxTS Georeferencer is now available, click here for more information and here for guide to using Georeferencer.